flipacholas/Architecture-of-consoles/articles/game-boy.md

 They also have an extra colour available: **Transparent**.
 So, they can only display three different greys instead of four.
 Luckily, this layer allows defining two colour palettes make use of every colour.

 The **Object Attribute Memory** or 'OAM' is a map stored inside the PPU which specifies the tiles that will be used as sprites.
-Games fill this region by calling the **DMA unit** found inside the chip, this fetches data from main RAM or game ROM to OAM.
+Games fill this region by calling the **DMA unit** found inside the chip, the DMA fetches data from main RAM or game ROM to OAM.

 Apart from the tile index, each entry contains the following attributes: X-Y position, colour palette, priority and flip flags (allowing to rotate the tile vertically and horizontally).